-You can also get fancy with Leblon and mix up a Caipirini.
-For a really interesting flavor, try the Spiced Pear Caipirini with ginger and nutmeg.
-It even adds a really interesting flair in the Raspberry Bellini.
+You can also get fancy with Leblon and mix up a caipirini.
+For a really interesting flavor, try a spiced pear caipirini with ginger and nutmeg.
+It even adds a really interesting flair in the raspberry bellini.

 Leblon traps a tequila-like nose with transparent fruity and herbal notes, as well as undertones of vanilla.
 The full-bodied palate is smooth with complex layers of citrus, vanilla, pepper, and the most subtle oak.
 For such a lively spirit, the warm, velvety finish is a lasting surprise.